Saturday, August 10, 2019

 They serve Bird beer from an organic Amsterdam brewery, 7 kilometers away.
 Every purchase of a liter prompts Bird to plant a tree!
 That makes them unique amongst the dozens of brewers in the city.

-The hotel staff was very pleasant; on the third day, our maid from Romania insisted on freshening our towels (even though we wanted to reuse them for environmental reasons), saying, "I want everything to be perfect for you!"
+The hotel staff was very pleasant.
+On the third day, our maid from Romania insisted on freshening our towels (even though we wanted to reuse them for environmental reasons), saying, "I want everything to be perfect for you!"
+She represented Balkan hospitality.
 The hotel's toothpaste, shampoo, vegetable-based soap, and aromatic body lotion were all delightful.
 So were the sleek bathrooms.

 Some of the city's older buildings have curvy steep staircases.
 Here are examples...